Beautiful and Unemployed: Production

-Beautiful and Unemployed television series was created by Robert Górski, directed by Kristoffer Rus and Grzegorz Kuczeriszka, and written by Robert Górski and Marek Baranowski.
+Beautiful and Unemployed was created by Robert Górski, directed by Kristoffer Rus and Grzegorz Kuczeriszka, and written by Robert Górski and Marek Baranowski.
 The production was done by Jake Vision DGA Studio, with Dorota Kośmicka-Gacke and Jan Beerend Kepinski as producers.
 The cinematography was done by Grzegorz Kuczeriszka.
 The series was filmed in 2021, in Warsaw, Poland.
-The lead roles were portrayed by Robert Górski, and Mikołaj Cieślak, with Wojciech Kalarus, and Anna Karczmarczyk, as two recurring characters.
-Beautiful and Unemployed premiered on Polsat television station in Poland, on 6 March 2021, and its final episode was aired on 17 April 2021.
+The lead roles were portrayed by Robert Górski, and Mikołaj Cieślak, with Wojciech Kalarus and Anna Karczmarczyk as two recurring characters.
+Beautiful and Unemployed premiered on the elevision station Polsat in Poland on 6 March 2021, and its final episode was aired on 17 April 2021.
 It consists of 12 episodes, each lasting 22 minutes.